xiaowentianphdgogo/xiaowentianphdgogo.github.io/_pages/about.md

 About Me
 ======

-* I'm Xiaowen Tian, a third-year Ph.D. student in [Electrical Engineering](https://ece.ncsu.edu/) at NC State University.
+* I'm Xiaowen Tian, a fourth-year Ph.D. student in [Electrical Engineering](https://ece.ncsu.edu/) at NC State University.
 * I am working as a graduate research assistant at NC State under the guidance of Prof. Robert W. Heath Jr and Prof. Nuria Gonzalez-Prelcic.
 * My research interest is in signal processing techniques in wireless communication systems.
 I am currently working on near-field communications.